Meet our team

 Intern Researcher

-Tinotenda Muringani is a young human rights activists.
-He is currently reading towards a Masters of Human rights at the University of The Free State and a Masters in Transnational Criminal Justice with the University of the Western Cape.
-His studies are directed at the conceptualisation of the content of the right to Basic Education and the classification of the gukurahundi massacre as an international crime.
-Tino holds a Bachelor of Laws and a Master of Laws from Walter Sisulu University.
-Over the years Tino has served in various capacities notably as the President of Students for Law and Social Justice in 2016.
-He is passionate about Basic Education with specific focus on disabled learners and has endeavoured to campaign for more access to education for vulnerable groups.
-This growing passion is what attracted him to the Equality Collectives work with Early Childhood Development.
+Tinotenda holds a LLB and LLM from Walter Sisulu University and an Interdisciplinary Masters in Human Rights(LLM) from the University of the Free State.
+He is currently reading towards a Doctor of Laws with the University of Free State.
+Tino has served as the President of Students For Law and Social Justice in 2016.
+He is passionate about the right to education with specific focus on disabled learners and has endeavoured to campaign for more access to education for vulnerable groups.
+This growing passion is what attracted him to the Equality Collective's work with early childhood development.
 His other interests include transitional mechanisms and how they can best be utilised to move communities from spaces of conflict.
-Outside of his work and academic endeavours, Tino enjoys soccer and tennis and has a passion for agriculture.
+Outside of his work and academic endeavours, Tino enjoys soccer, tennis, cricket and formula 1 and has a passion for agriculture.